bnomei/kirby-styledmap/readme.md

 **NOTE:** This is not a free plugin.
 In order to use it on a production server, you need to buy a license.
 For details on Kirby Styledmap's license model, scroll down to the License section of this document.

+If you do not need styling but want absolute control over your markers consider using @Fanningerts [free GMaps Plugin](https://github.com/fanningert/kirbycms-extension-gmaps) instead.

 ## Key Features

 - add your styling JSON